-- Organize, synchronizes and coordinate the lifecycle activities for developing or changing software applications:
+- Organizes, synchronizes and coordinates all the lifecycle activities for developing or changing software applications:

 - Software maintenance

-Companies looking to turn enterprise applications into business success were quick to adopt ALM processes.
+Companies looking to turn enterprise applications into business success were quick to adopt application lifecycle management tools and processes.
 Business elements in the enterprise were interested in better tracking progress and managing project requirements.

 ALM provides the business with more visibility.
 This in turn, gives them more control over every phase of the application lifecycle.
-It synchronizes the people, processes, tools, and procedures for repeatable and predictable software development and support.
+Software development and support is then repeatable and predictable.

-When successfully implemented, ALM allows the enterprise to develop, share, and enforce best practices in software development.
-The teams working on an application can better collaborate.
-Information and requirements flowed seamlessly across the organization.
-This reduces the time and resources necessary for development.
-With ALM in place, work is synchronized, and development accelerated.
-ALM eliminates errors and problems that plagued early software development.
+ALM allows the enterprise to develop, share and enforce best practices in software development.
+With information and requirements flowing seamlessly across the organization, the teams working on an application can collaborate better.
+When successfully implemented, ALM solutions have eliminated many errors and problems that plagued early software development.

 Despite ALM’s early success, some of its relevance is now lost.
-Many of the standard practices traditional ALM was designed to support no longer apply to modern software development.
+Many of the standard practices traditional ALM was designed to support no longer apply to current software development.

-Traditional ALM uses specialized teams for each phases of the application lifecycle.
+Traditional ALM uses specialized teams for each phase of the application lifecycle.
 For example:

 - Business development (requirements)